ICRS (Corneal Ring) Implantation: When It's Done and How It Works

 How ICRS Surgery Is Performed

-The exact details vary by case, but in most patients the procedure involves:
+The exact details vary by case, but for most patients the procedure looks like this:

 - Most patients remain awake and relaxed.
-You may receive a mild sedative, and the surgeon will use anesthetic drops, sometimes with a small periocular injection, so you feel nothing during the procedure.
-General anesthesia is rarely used; in those cases, you sleep through the surgery and won't remember it.
+You may receive a mild sedative, and the surgeon uses anesthetic drops — sometimes with a small periocular injection — so you feel nothing during the procedure.
+General anesthesia is rarely used; when it is, you sleep through the surgery and won't remember it.

-- Next, precise channels are formed beneath the front layers of the cornea using the same femtosecond laser.
+- Precise channels are then formed beneath the front layers of the cornea with the same femtosecond laser.

 - The ring segments are inserted into these channels.